Orchid: Pollination

-The complex mechanisms that orchids have evolved to achieve cross-pollination were investigated by Charles Darwin and described in Fertilisation of Orchids (1862).
-Orchids have developed highly specialized pollination systems, thus the chances of being pollinated are often scarce, so orchid flowers usually remain receptive for very long periods, rendering unpollinated flowers long-lasting in cultivation.
-Most orchids deliver pollen in a single mass.
-Each time pollination succeeds, thousands of ovules can be fertilized.

-Pollinators are often visually attracted by the shape and colours of the labellum.
-However, some Bulbophyllum species attract male fruit flies (Bactrocera and Zeugodacus spp.) solely via a floral chemical which simultaneously acts as a floral reward (e.g. methyl eugenol, raspberry ketone, or zingerone) to perform pollination.
-The flowers may produce attractive odours.
-Although absent in most species, nectar may be produced in a spur of the labellum (8 in the illustration above), or on the point of the sepals, or in the septa of the ovary, the most typical position amongst the Asparagales.
+Charles Darwin investigated the complex and varied mechanisms that orchids have evolved to achieve cross-pollination, and described these in his 1862 book Fertilisation of Orchids.

+The reproductive parts of an orchid flower are unique in that the stamens and style are joined to form a single structure, the column.

+Most orchids deliver pollen in a single mass, a pollinium (plural: pollinia), able to fertilise thousands of ovules.

+The pollinia are attached to a sticky disc near the top of the column.
+Just below the pollinia is a second, larger sticky plate, the stigma.

 In orchids that produce pollinia, pollination happens as some variant of the following sequence: when the pollinator enters into the flower, it touches a viscidium, which promptly sticks to its body, generally on the head or abdomen.
 While leaving the flower, it pulls the pollinium out of the anther, as it is connected to the viscidium by the caudicle or stipe.
 The caudicle then bends and the pollinium is moved forwards and downwards.
-When the pollinator enters another flower of the same species, the pollinium has taken such position that it will stick to the stigma of the second flower, just below the rostellum, pollinating it.
+When the pollinator enters another flower of the same species, the pollinium is so placed that it sticks to the stigma of the second flower, pollinating it.
 In horticulture, artificial orchid pollination is achieved by removing the pollinia with a small instrument such as a toothpick from the pollen parent and transferring them to the seed parent.

-Some orchids mainly or totally rely on self-pollination, especially in colder regions where pollinators are particularly rare.
-The caudicles may dry up if the flower has not been visited by any pollinator, and the pollinia then fall directly on the stigma.
-Otherwise, the anther may rotate and then enter the stigma cavity of the flower (as in Holcoglossum amesianum).